Are you moving? Fill out your request online today, avoid delays and enjoy an exclusive discount.

 1.0 Consent to the collection, use, and disclosure of personal information –Principle 1

 1.1 When you sign up for Ebox, the Personal Information that you disclose to us enables us to provide you with products and services that best suit your needs.
 We collect only the Personal Information that is strictly necessary to provide our services.
 You have the option of not giving us Personal Information.
 However, if you choose this option, we may be unable to provide you with the service or the information you have requested.
+For security and logistics purposes, your payment information could be stored in a location outside of Canada.

 1.2 Should Ebox have to deal with certain legal questions, public safety issues, or situations involving an emergency services intervention, Ebox may be legally bound to disclose your Personal Information without obtaining your prior consent.